Function List

 tube(size)

-draws a tube with base circle radiussize
+draws a cylinder with a base radius ofsize

 and height2*size